- Freedom of Information Act Request

 To be valid under FOIA the request must:

-- clearly and legibly describe what information is required;
+- clearly and legibly describe what information is required.

 You can make your request by post to:

-Freedom of Information Officer
+Knowledge and Information Officer

 Lancashire Fire and Rescue Service

 Or by email to: firstname.lastname@example.org

 We will respond to FOIA requests within 20 working days of receiving the request.
 If we are unable to do this we will contact you to explain why there is a delay and to let you know when you can expect a response.

 If you are requesting details of information that we may hold about yourself (your personal data) you will need to make a Subject Access Request.

 If you have recently made an FOIA request and you are unhappy with the information that you have received, you may wish to request a review of our decision.
 If you wish to do this, you should write to the Knowledge and Information Officer at the address above or by email to email@example.com